sigsum/sigsum/doc/design.md

 use a simple ASCII format.
 A more complex parser like JSON is not needed since the data structures being exchanged are primitive enough.

-The signer submits their shard hint, checksum preimage, signature, public verification key and domain hint as ASCII key-value pairs.
-The log uses the specified preimage to compute the signer's checksum.
+The signer submits their shard hint, message, signature, public verification key and domain hint as ASCII key-value pairs.
+The log uses the submitted message to compute the signer's checksum.
 The log also verifies that the public verification key is present in DNS, and uses it to check that the signature is valid for the resulting checksum and shard hint.
 The public verification key is then hashed to construct the Merkle tree leaf as described